 - Magical Mystery Tour.
 Whether the comedy actually works in this movie is debatable, although it did inspire the fantasy sequences in Marc Bolan's Born to Booglie.

-- Pulp Fiction, given it's kind of anthology of stories that are connected.
+- Pulp Fiction, given it's kind of an anthology of connected stories.

-- M*A*S*H, the 1970 feature film, is basically a series of random happenings at the 4077th, culminating in, of all things, a football game.
+- M*A*S*H, the 1970 feature film, is a series of random happenings at the 4077th, culminating in a football game.
 No wonder it was considered a good candidate to adapt into a TV series.
 In fact, the majority of Robert Altman's films (comedic and non-comedic) are examples of this trope, by their very nature.

-- In Fred: The Movie, the first half of the movie is basically this.
-Although Fred does have a goal (to find and sing with his crush Judy), the events that happen when he's trying to accomplish that goal seem totally random.
+- In Fred The Movie, the first half of the movie is this.
+Although Fred does have a goal (to find and sing with his crush Judy), the events that happen when he's trying to accomplish that goal seem random.

 - Tommy Boy was described as this by Roger Ebert: